Skip to Main Content

 • Feast Day of Saint Joseph: husband of Mary, foster father of Jesus, and patron saint of families, fathers, expectant mothers, workers, travelers, and immigrants, among others.

-• Week commemorating Jesus' last week on Earth, includes: Palm Sunday, Maundy Thursday, Good Friday
+• Commemorates Jesus' last week on Earth, including Palm Sunday, Maundy Thursday, Good Friday

 • Celebrates the resurrection of Jesus